 - Red chili powder is optional.
 I love that the mild Kashmiri red chili powder gives this curry a light orange hue without making it too spicy.

-Step by step recipe for Instant Pot Veg Kurma:
+Step by step recipe for Instant Pot Vegetable Kurma:

-- After the pressure cooking cycle is complete quick release by moving the pressure value to venting.
+After the pressure cooking cycle is complete quick release by moving the pressure value to Venting.
 Press Cancel.
 Open the Instant Pot and give a quick stir.
-Note that the curry may look watery but will start to thicken in few minutes.
+Note that the vegetable kurma may look watery but will start to thicken in few minutes.
 Garnish with cilantro.

 Did you enjoy this South Indian Vegetable Kurma?
-Here are some of my other favorite South Indian recipes you can try:
+Here are some of my other favorite South Indian recipes:

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.

 Ingredients for Spice Paste

 - 4 tablespoons oil